 How difficult is it to gain acceptance into the the option?

 Admission to the Accelerated Nursing Option is highly competitive.

 How are the applicants screened?

 The admissions process is holistic.
 Applicants are considered based upon the following:

 GPA in the prerequisite courses

-TEAS V score
+TEAS V score and sub-scores